aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

 gateway (my-gateway-1)"

-Message: "ERROR: The VirtualServices vs5.foo, vs6.foo  define the same host (google.com) and gateway (my-gateway-1).
-A VirtualService must have a unique combination of host and gateway.
-Consider updating the VirtualService(s) to have unique hostname and gateway."
+Message: "ERROR: The VirtualServices vs5.foo, vs6.foo  define the same host matching uris (/search prefix /search exact) conflict.
+VirtualServices defining the same host must not conflict.
+Considuring updating the VirtualServices to have unique hostnames or update the rules so they do not conflict."
 ```
 See [Suggested Resolution](#suggested-resolution) (2) below for an example of
 how to fix this by merging the rules of the two VirtualService resources into